 Adult animals exposed to physical exercise get more fit.
 In a research project, mosquito fish were in flowing water like a stream and another in a pond, so the ones in the stream had to constantly exercise.
 The fish who were in the flowing water environment had greater cardiovascular fitness.

-One of the best studies on animal fitness involved researchers placing hamster wheels in the forest and they put cameras in place.
+One of the best studies on animal fitness involved researchers placing hamster wheels in the forest with cameras in place to monitor usage.
 A menagerie of animals went on the hamster wheels and used them, including mice, frogs and a slug!
-It is unclear why these animals did this, but it shows evidence that animals do have a voluntary interest to do exercise = exercise over and above that which they get involuntary through their regular activities of finding food, walking, running or flying.
+It is unclear why these animals did this, but it shows evidence that animals do have a voluntary interest to do exercise, over and above that which they get involuntary through their regular activities of finding food, walking, running or flying.

 Some animals will change their body shape as their environment changes.
 Robins will gain weight before the winter comes to give them more chance to survive over the winter when there is no food.
 They also need to keep their weight balanced so that they don’t get attacked by predators.

 Animals that don’t bother to exercise perhaps can’t spare the energy, or it’s the case that being physically fit isn’t a priority for that species.
 For example, the dormouse will gain weight before hibernation and they don’t do much exercise; they need to be fat not fit to stay alive.
 The polar bear also hibernates, but when they finish their hibernation they have to eat, and killing seals takes a lot of strength.
 Polar bears lose weight during their hibernation, but certain muscle groups stay large.
 In this sense, polar bears partially circumvent the need to exercise because they aren’t losing fitness in key aspects of their body during long periods when they are doing no activity at all.